bitwala/bip39-recovery/README.md

 Use your backup phrases to generate the corresponding private key for your Bitwala wallet.

 Note: this is only for for the product launched late 2018.
-For legacy wallets, please google "Bitwala legacy wallet recovery"
+For legacy wallets, please see [here](https://support.bitwala.com/hc/en-gb/articles/360000857880/)

 [Online version](https://bitwala.github.io/bip39-recovery/).